eclipse-archived/codewind-docs/docs/_blog/2019-10-30-a-new-microservice-to-provide-node-js-sub-dependency-license-insights.md

 tags: [Nodejs, Licensing, Cloud Computing, Development]
 ---

-An overview and demonstration of a microservice that automates some Node.js sub-dependency management pain-points, developed using Eclipse Codewind.
+An overview and demonstration of a microservice that automates some Node.js sub-dependency management pain-points, developed using [Eclipse Codewind](http://ibm.biz/eclipse-cw01).

-*Note: I covered the pain points and manual remedies associated with Node.js sub-dependency identification and licensing in a previous blog.
-You may also be interested in a lower level technical autopsy of this containerized microservice in this next blog.*
+*Note: I covered the pain points and manual remedies associated with Node.js sub-dependency identification and licensing in a [previous blog](/codewind/checking-node-js-sub-dependencies-licenses-for-usage-and-redistribution).
+You may also be interested in a lower level technical autopsy of this containerized microservice in this [next blog](/codewind/a-technical-autopsy-of-a-containerized-node-js-dependency-insights-microservice-application).*

 ### What does the microservice do?
 Once the user has submitted the Node.js package name and version to check, as well as the NPM install type (clean or not), the microservice downloads the entire package dependency tree needed for production use.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zUiVekFCs-w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/zUiVekFCs-w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 *See it in action!*

 As the team initially using this microservice are releasing an Eclipse Project, they must follow the formal Eclipse IP usage clearance process.
 The first step to process the sub-dependencies, is to identify packages previously cleared for use, as no further action is required for those.

-The next step to identify which software license each package has declared, so for this an open source license-checker NPM module was reused.
+The next step to identify which software license each package has declared, so for this an open source [license-checker](https://www.npmjs.com/package/license-checker){:target="_blank"} NPM module was reused.
 The licenses detected are then compared with a list of pre-approved licenses that the project may use.

 An additional check is conducted at the package file level and scanning all the characters looking for risky keywords.
 This is to catch cases where the declared licenses not may have handled sub-licensed files within the package correctly.
 In our case we initially looked for instances ‘GPL’ strings, which was used to flag up commercial risks.